Robert42/cairo_xcb_alpha_test/README.md

 Currently, we have an opaque orange rectangle and an opaque white countdown.
 The goal of this tutorial is to demonstrate some transparency.
-Se we need to make our rendering more interesting to demonstrate those aspects.
+So we need to make our rendering more interesting to demonstrate those aspects.

 Let's start by replacing the solid grey background with an opaque checkerboard, in some way as preview before later making the window actually transparent.

 ## Checkerboard

-To draw the checkerboard, we create an image containing the checkreboard and then paint a patter of repeating that image.
+To draw the checkerboard, we create an image containing the checkerboard and then paint a pattern of repeating that image.

-First, we craete the checkerboard pattern
+First, we create the checkerboard pattern

 ```c
   // Important this buffer must stay valid as long as the pattern is used by cairo.